 - Visit the web sites and study the various policies

-- Understand your requirement and compare the products
+- Understand your requirement and compare health insurance plans

 - Check the waiting periods, capping, co-payments and exclusions under the policy